 Succulents are so easy to replant.
 Just grab them and pull them out of the dirt.
 They usually just have a little root which connects them to the larger plant.
 The larger plants are the mother hen and it's a good idea to keep the tiny chicks attached.

-Once you have this little ‘chick’, you just need to put it in some dirt.
+Once you have this little 'chick', you just need to put it in some dirt.
 Make sure you grab the chick's own roots and gently push the root into the dirt.
-And please don’t water too often.
+And please don't water too often.
 Overwatering kills them and is the biggest issue to them surviving.
 This plant truly survives on neglect.

 Looking for a centerpiece?
 Just grab a few glasses and line them up on your table.
 This isn't a long term container but they sure are cute as decor for a while!